-You may also need a series of other tests to diagnose why you had the TIA and your risk factors for a stroke.
-These may include imaging of your arteries with ultrasound, CT or MRI, a blood pressure check, heart tests and blood tests to assess your risks.
+A series of other tests are used to diagnose why the TIA happened and the risk factors for a stroke.
+These may include imaging of the arteries with ultrasound, CT or MRI, a blood pressure check, heart tests and blood tests to assess risks.

 Reducing your risk of a stroke